First High-School Education Group Announces First Half 2021 Unaudited Financial Results

 Update on PRC Regulatory Policy

-In May 2021, the State Council of the People's Republic of China promulgated the Implementation Rules for the Law for Promoting Private Education of the PRC (中华人民共和国民办教育民促法) (the "2021 Implementation Rules") which became effective on 1 September 2021.
+In May 2021, the State Council of the People's Republic of China promulgated the Implementation Rules for the Law for Promoting Private Education of the PRC (中华人民共和国民办教育促进法实施条例) (the "2021 Implementation Rules") which became effective on 1 September 2021.
 The 2021 Implementation Rules have set series of restrictions and guidelines on operation, taxation, shareholding structure, connected transactions and merge and acquisition of compulsory education.

 According to our legal interpretation, the 2021 Implementation Rules mostly affected our middle school operations.
 However, there still exist uncertainties with respect to the interpretation and enforcement of the 2021 Implementation Rules.
 The Company will closely monitor the developments related to the 2021 Implementation Rules, and continue to assess the possible impacts on the Company and make any restructures or other applicable actions to mitigate or respond to 2021 Implementation Rules.